Brightspace/bds-headless-client-example/README.md

 * Dependent libraries installed by running `python -m pip install -r requirements.txt`
 * A file named `config.json` based on the [sample file](config-sample.json)
+  * Note: this file contains sensitive information, and its file permissions should be set so that it is only readable by the user running this script (e.g. `chmod 600 config.json`)

 ### Configs